-It is also our view that the Deed of Charge is a "collateral security charge" within the meaning of the SF Regulations because it constitutes a "charge" for the purpose of securing rights and obligations arising in connection with a "designated system".
-We also believe that the Deed of Charge constitutes a "market charge" under Part VII on the basis that it is a charge granted in favour of a recognised clearing house for purposes of securing obligations in respect of "market contracts".
+We also believe that, as a matter of Scots law, the Deed of Charge constitutes a "market charge" under Part VII (as defined below) on the basis that it is a charge granted in favour of a recognised clearing house for purposes of securing obligations in respect of "market contracts".81

-Based on the foregoing, in the event of a Relevant Clearing Member's insolvency, the Deed of Charge would benefit from the cumulative protections applicable to "financial collateral arrangements", "collateral security charges" and "market charges" from the ordinary law of insolvency in this jurisdiction.
+Based on the foregoing, and with reference to the England and Wales Memorandum on matters of English law, in the event of a Relevant Clearing Member's insolvency, the Deed of Charge would benefit from the cumulative protections applicable to "financial collateral arrangements", "collateral security charges" and "market charges" from the ordinary law of insolvency in this jurisdiction.

 5.2.3 Would LCH have the right to take the actions provided for under the Default Rules (including exercising rights to deal with Contracts under Rule 6 and rights of set-off under Rule 8 but not at this stage considering those actions specifically provided for in the Client Clearing Annex to the Default Rules) in the event that a Relevant Clearing Member was subject to Insolvency Proceedings or Reorganisation Measures?
 Is it necessary or recommended that LCH should specify that certain Insolvency Proceedings and/or Reorganisation Measures will constitute an Automatic Early Termination Event in accordance with Rule 3 of the Default Rules?
-If the answer is affirmative, please identify those specific Insolvency Proceedings and/or Reorganisation Measures to which the answer applies and briefly explain your reasoning.
+If the